mauriciopoppe/blog/README.md

 └── src
     ├── jukebox          # The easter egg page
-    ├── main             # Animations, controls sidebars, header, footer ├── sunset           # Footer animation
+    ├── main             # Animations, controls sidebars, header, footer │   ├── sass         # The styles of the app
+    │   ├── theme-dark   # The definition of the dark theme │   └── theme-light  # The definition of the light theme ├── sunset           # Footer animation
     ├── util             # Shared utilities
     └── voronoi          # Main page and header animation
 ```

+### Themes

+I use bulma and bulma-css-vars with two themes, the flow is as follows:

+- layout:
+  - `src/main/colors.js` defines anything related with colors
+  - `src/main/theme-dark` has bulma-css-vars config to generated the dark theme
+  - `src/main/theme-light` has bulma-css-vars config to generated the light theme
+- `node src/util/bulma-css-vars-generator.js` runs bulma-css-vars with
+  the two configurations, then some replacements are done in the generated
+  code
+  - in `src/main/sass/bulma-generated/generated-bulma-vars-${theme}.sass`
+    I make the css variables scoped to `html[data-theme=${theme}]`
+- Finally `site/layout/_default/baseof.html` has a global function that
+  checks if a theme is defined in local storage, if so then it sets
+  that value in the `html` dataset activating the css variables.

+Drawbacks:

+- Changes to `src/main/colors.js` in the theme colors require running `npm start` again,
+  the reason is that the CSS variables are generated with these JS values.

 ### Installation